kajamia/ASC-bla/docs/neoode/index.rst

     func = Id + 3 * Compose (f, g);

 There is also an integrated plotting utility: `demos/plot_test_data.py <https://github.com/kajamia/Neo-ODE/blob/main/demos/plot_test_data.py>`_.
-It is given a command as argument, parses the output of that command as csv and plots the output (the solution function).
+It is given a command as argument, parses the output of that command as csv and plots that output (the solution function).

 .. code-block:: bash